folkzb/magalu/mgc/cli/docs/virtual-machine/backups/delete/help.md

 - --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user
 - -o, --output string            Change the output format.
 Use '--output=help' to know more details. (default "yaml")
 - -r, --raw                      Output raw data, without any formatting or coloring
+- --region enum              Region to reach the service (one of "br-mgl1", "br-ne1" or "br-se1") (default "br-se1")
 - --server-url uri           Manually specify the server to use

 ## Flags: